-You are permitted by law to build a defense against seizure of your personal and business assets by creditors.
+You are permitted by law to build a defense against the seizure of your personal and business assets by creditors.
 However, if you do not build that defense, then the law permits those creditors to seize your property.
-Our dedicated asset protection lawyers at Romano Sumner can answer any questions you have and help you protect what belongs to you.
+Our Sugar Land dedicated asset protection lawyers at Romano Sumner can answer any questions you have and help you protect what belongs to you.

 The main goal is to avoid the loss of assets through litigation.
 Asset protection accomplishes this goal by:

 In today’s difficult economic times, hiring an asset protection planning lawyer is especially important for: